From Dr. Z - Carpal tunnel syndrome specialist

 In addition to tendon weakening and bone loss, carpal tunnel steroid shots have other side effects to consider.
 The more severe side effects that can result are:

 Less severe side effects are not as debilitating.
 However, they can result in pain and misery for weeks to months.
+Those minor side effects include:

 But within a few months the pain and numbness can get severe.
 It interferes with your life and consumes every waking minute.
 It even robs you of a good night's sleep.
+You must address the issue head on, and as soon as possible.